-Downtown Tampa has grown in recent years.
+Downtown Tampa has grown in recent years, in part due to the 3 billion dollar Water Street project backed by Jeff Vinik and Bill Gates.
 Navigating the condo market in the city can be a challenging task, especially when it comes to condo financing.
 It’s even more important to have an experienced agent.
-Financing challenges, hoa/condo fees, restrictions, and construction quality are all factors to consider when purchasing a downtown Tampa condo.
+Financing challenges, hoa/condo fees, restrictions, and construction quality are all factors to consider when purchasing a Downtown Tampa condo.

 Companies with a major presence downtown include Bank of America, BB&T, Marshall &Ilsley, PNC Financial Services, SunTrust, Sykes Enterprises, TECO Energy, and Verizon.
 The Tampa Convention Center is located on the river close to the Amalie Arena, making Tampa a top destination for a number of popular events.

 Downtown Tampa Districts:

 Uptown – Also known as the River Arts District, this northwestern chunk of downtown contains the majority of nightlife and dining in the neighborhood.
 Important cultural landmarks such as Tampa Theatre, Straz Center for the Performing Arts, and the Tampa Museum of Art are clustered here.
 Other significant landmarks are Curtis Hixon Waterfront Park, the John F. Germany public library, and Glazer Children’s Museum.